stepperman/portfolio/src/assets/md/qtreminder.md

 # qtReminder

-_noun_
-weeaboo
- * Someone that likes anime, or something.

-My friends on Discord frequently watch anime that is current airing.
-Waiting every week, and knowing at which time we can watch the anime specifically is a task too annoying that we don't want to do it.
-So I decided to do something _cool_ (weeb).
-Which is make a Discord bot, which lets people subscribe, and then periodically checks an Japanese media torrent site for new releases.
+My friends on Discord frequently watch shows that is current airing.
+Waiting every week, and knowing at which time we can watch the show specifically is a task too annoying that we don't want to do it.
+So I decided to make a bot for it.
+Which is make a Discord bot, which lets people subscribe, and then periodically checks an media torrent site for new releases.
 This bot runs on my VPS server.

 ## What I did